 How do I Prepare for a Bank of America Interview?

-• Review potential interview questions and think about how you will answer them from your personal experience.
+- Review potential interview questions and think about how you will answer them based on your experience.
 For example, tell me about when your responsibilities go a little overwhelming.
 What did you do?

-• Think about where you see yourself in the future.
-BofA will prefer to hire people whose career goals align with the banking industry.
-Tip Have a look at other jobs at BofA and see where you can see yourself in five years.
+- Think about where you see yourself in the future.
+BofA prefers to hire people whose career goals align with the banking industry.
+Tip: Look at other jobs at BofA and see where you can see yourself in five years.

-• Make sure you know where you are going and how long it takes to get there.
-Go online and work out the easiest way to get there, then be sure to add on extra time so you are on time.
+- Ensure you know where you are going and how long it takes to get there.
+Go online and work out the easiest way to get there, then add extra time so you are on time.
 The last thing you want is to arrive late.